josedv82/airball/README.md

 * **phase**: The phase of the season to download. *RS* for regular season, *PO* for playoffs or *c("RS", "PO")* for both.
 It defaults to both if not set.
 * **flight_speed**: Users can set an average flight speed.
 This parameter is used to calculate estimated flight duration.
 It defaults to 450 (mph) if not set.

+It returns a data frame with multiple travel metrics including:

+* distance,
+* route,
+* rest days,
+* time zone,
+* time zone change (shift),
+* estimate flight duration, * direction of travel,
+* whether it is a return home flight
+* origin and destination city coordinates
+* etc

 **under development...more info soon